canonical/docs.conjure-up.io/en/index.md

 ~/spells/openstack/openstack-novalxd> conjure-up .
 ```

-#### Running in Headless Mode
+#### Running in headless mode

 **conjure-up** is meant to be a teaching tool in addition to a full blown
 application deployment tool.
 By Default **conjure-up** will walk you through
 the entire deployment process and help you understand what it is you are
 deploying.

 Where this doesn’t make sense is if you are wanting to deploy your application
 in an automated fashion.
-For example, integrating the deployment with a
+For example, integrating the deployment with a Jenkins
-Jenkins CI server.
+CI server.

 For these cases **conjure-up** provides a headless mode.

 To deploy in a headless mode you’ll need to have credentials defined if
 deploying to a Public Cloud or make sure LXD is configured if deploying to